How long should a resume be?

 Make the texts smaller by changing the typeface first.
 It’s best to use highly readable and formal fonts, such as Cambria, Book Antiqua, Arial, Calibri, Georgia, and Constantia.
 Avoid fancy and curly fonts at all cost.

 Changed the font style but it still didn’t work?
 Well, try to change the font size.
 An 11-point font often works best.
 Likewise, you can shorten the size of line spaces as the need arises.

 Note: Use only 1 font style throughout your resume.
 Two fonts may be an option but use the second one minimally.

-Tips to Heed
+How Long Should a Resume Be: Tips to Heed

-Follow these tips to ease the writing process:
+Aside from the points mentioned above, follow these tips to ease the writing process:

 - Create a long draft and cut it down when rewriting it.

 - Keep your resume short but get every vital detail in.

 - Review the ad’s job descriptions and use them as guide in making your piece relevant to the post.